 Though some men resisted women's entrance into the male domain of the voting constituency, most recognized what club women had before the dawn of the new century-that it was a prerequisite for any kind of political success.
-Although race women had become sociopolitical agents by 1913, they still yielded to Victorian mores that dictated that as women, they males played nor their limited gains.
+Although race women had become sociopolitical agents by 1913, they still yielded to Victorian mores that dictated that as women, they attempt to usurp neither the prominent political role that black males played nor their limited gains.
 To assuage male egos, Fannie Barrier Williams reassured the men of Chicago that they need have "no anxiety as to the conduct" of black female voters.
 The implication, of course, was that the women would not attempt to publicly challenge male leadership.
 Still, the members of the Alpha Suffrage Club were "jeered" by some men when they tried to register voters.